Champaign Central High School: History

 In 2011, the Champaign school board began looking into replacing Champaign Central High School, citing concerns over the school's current facilities.
-Central has shared Centennial High School's football, softball, and soccer fields since the 1960s.
-By 2014 the district had purchased farmland on Champaign's north end with the intent of building a new Central high school there.
-However, local opposition led to the district in 2016 approving a renovation plan keeping both Central and Centennial in their current locations, while building additions to the two high schools.
+Central had shared Centennial High School's football, softball, and soccer fields since the 1960s.
+By 2014 the district had purchased farmland in northern Champaign with the intent of building a new campus.
+However, local opposition led to the district approving a renovation plan in 2016 that kept both Central and Centennial in their current locations, while building additions to the two high schools.
 Central's renovations were completed in early 2023 at a cost of over $102 million and involved the demolition of multiple historic buildings in the surrounding neighborhood, including the former YMCA and Burnham mansion.
-As a result, Central now has its own sports facilities spread out within a mile of the school, but McKinley field, Central's home football field has not been allowed to host Central's football games due to neighborhood concerns and the field itself only having a capacity of 500 spectators.
+As a result, Central now has its own sports facilities spread out within a mile of the school, but McKinley Field, Central's home football field, has not been allowed to host Central's football games due to neighborhood concerns and the field itself only having a capacity of 500 spectators.